Prostate cancer: Pathophysiology

 Most prostate tumors begin in the peripheral zone – the outermost part of the prostate.
 As cells begin to grow out of control, they form a small clump of dysregulated cells called a prostatic intraepithelial neoplasia (PIN).
 Some PINs continue to grow, forming layers of tissue that stop expressing genes common to their original tissue location – p63, cytokeratin 5, and cytokeratin 14 – and instead begin expressing genes typical of cells in the innermost lining of the pancreatic duct (cytokeratin 8 and cytokeratin 18).
 These multilayered PINs also often overexpress the gene AMACR, which is associated with prostate cancer progression.

 Some PINs can eventually grow into tumors.
 This is commonly accompanied by large-scale changes to the genome, with chromosome sequences being rearranged or copied repeatedly.
 Some genomic alterations are particularly common in early prostate cancer, namely gene fusion between TMPRSS2 and the oncogene ERG (up to 60% of prostate tumors), mutations that disable SPOP (up to 15% of tumors), and mutations that hyperactivate FOXA1 (up to 5% of tumors).

 Metastatic prostate cancer tends to have more genetic mutations than localized disease.
 Many of these mutations are in genes that protect from DNA damage, such as p53 (mutated in 8% of localized tumors, more than 27% of metastatic ones) and RB1 (1% of localized tumors, more than 5% of metastatic ones).
-Similarly mutations in the DNA repair-related genes BRCA2 and ATM are rare in localized disease but found in at least 7% and 5% of metastatic disease cases respectively.
+Similarly, mutations in the DNA repair-related genes BRCA2 and ATM are rare in localized disease but found in at least 7% and 5% of metastatic disease cases, respectively.

-The transition from castrate-sensitive to castrate-resistant prostate cancer is also accompanied by the acquisition of various gene mutations.
+The acquisition of various gene mutations accompanies the transition from castrate-sensitive to castrate-resistant prostate cancer.
 In castrate-resistant disease, more than 70% of tumors have mutations in the androgen receptor signaling pathway – amplifications and gain-of-function mutations in the receptor gene itself, amplification of its activators (for example, FOXA1), or inactivating mutations in its negative regulators (for example, ZBTB16 and NCOR1).
 These androgen receptor disruptions are found in only up to 6% of biopsies of castrate-sensitive metastatic disease.
 Similarly, deletions of the tumor suppressor PTEN are harbored by 12–17% of castrate-sensitive tumors, but more than 40% of castrate-resistant tumors.
 Less commonly, tumors have aberrant activation of the Wnt signaling pathway via disruption of members APC (9% of tumors) or CTNNB1 (4% of tumors); or dysregulation of the PI3K pathway via PI3KCA/PI3KCB mutations (6% of tumors) or AKT1 (2% of tumors).